Comprehensive Everglades Restoration Plan

-The Comprehensive Everglades Restoration Plan (CERP) is the plan enacted by the U.S. Congress for the restoration of the Everglades ecosystem in southern Florida.
+The Comprehensive Everglades Restoration Plan (CERP) is the plan enacted by the U.S. Congress for the restoration of the Everglades ecosystem in south Florida.

-When originally authorized by the U.S. Congress in 2000, it was estimated that CERP would cost a total of $8.2 billion and take approximately 30 years to complete.
+When originally authorized by the U.S. Congress through the Water Resources Act of 2000, it was estimated that CERP would cost a total of $8.2 billion and take approximately 30 years to complete.
 More recent estimates (2014) indicate that the plan would take approximately 50 years to implement, and would cost approximately $1.63 billion more than originally thought, plus additional adjustments for inflation.

 Overview

-The Comprehensive Everglades Restoration Plan (CERP) provides a framework and guide to restore, protect and preserve the water resources of central and southern Florida, including the Everglades.
-It covers 16 counties over an 18000 sqmi area and centers on an update of the Central & Southern Florida (C&SF) Project also known as the Restudy.
-The State of Florida (via the South Florida Water Management District) and the U.S. Army Corps of Engineers are undertaking various projects under CERP to help ensure the proper quantity, quality, timing, and distribution of waters to the Everglades and all of South Florida.
+CERP provides a framework and guide to restore, protect, and preserve the water resources of central and south Florida, including the Everglades.
+It covers 16 counties over an 18000 sqmi area and centers on an update of the Central and Southern Florida (C&SF) Project.
+The State of Florida—through the South Florida Water Management District—and the U.S. Army Corps of Engineers are undertaking various projects under CERP to help ensure the proper quantity, quality, timing, and distribution of waters to the Everglades and all of South Florida.

 The goal of CERP is to recapture the fresh water that is currently pumped out to the Atlantic Ocean and the Gulf of Mexico in order to reduce water levels in Lake Okeechobee and redirect it south to the Everglades National Park that has been receiving greatly reduced inflows since the 20th century drainage of the landscape.